Advertiser Disclosure

 Los Angeles International Airport map.
 Image Credit: Los Angeles International Airport

-LAX Ground Transportation Pre-Security (Landside)
+LAX Ground Transportation Before Security (Landside)

 Terminal Shuttle Bus

-If you need to travel between terminals at LAX, hop on the terminal shuttle that runs in a counter-clockwise loop stopping at each terminal.
+If you need to travel between terminals at LAX, hop on the terminal shuttle that runs in a counterclockwise loop, stopping at each terminal.

 You can pick up the shuttle from outside each terminal on the lower level under the blue signs “LAX Shuttle & Airline Connections” with a picture of a bus.
-Buses depart approximately every 10 minutes, and it takes a couple of minutes to travel between terminals (depending on traffic).
+Buses depart approximately every 10 minutes, and it takes a few minutes to travel between terminals (depending on traffic).
 You can check when the next shuttle is due to arrive with the live shuttle tracker.

 Walkways

-LAX Ground Transportation Post-Security (Airside)
+LAX Ground Transportation After Security (Airside)

-Los Angeles International Airport inter-terminal connections
+Los Angeles International Airport Pedestrian Map

 Walking